 Daching Holdings Limited Lotte Aluminum Co.
-Ltd. Kodak Polychrome Graphics GmbH Impress Pactiv Corporation Rexam Plc Ryerson Inc. Tetra Pak Ltd.
+Ltd. Kodak Polychrome Graphics GmbH Impress Pactiv Corporation Rexam Plc Ryerson Inc.

+Tetra Pak Ltd.

 In our single largest end-use market, beverage can sheet, we sell directly to beverage makers and bottlers as well as to can fabricators that sell the cans they produce to bottlers.
 In certain cases, we also operate under umbrella agreements with beverage makers and bottlers under which they direct their can fabricators to source their requirements for beverage can body, end and tab stock from us.
-Among these umbrella agreements is the an agreement with several North American bottlers of Coca-Cola bot banded products, including Coca-Cola Bottlers' Sales and Services.
-Under this agreement, they have been supported by their can fabricators to the Coca-Cola associated bottlers.
-Under the agreement, bottlers in the Coca-Cola system may join this agreement by committing a specified percentage of the can sheet required by their can fabricators to 18
+Among these umbrella agreements is the an agreement with several North American bottlers of Coca-Cola branded products, including Coca-Cola Bottlers' Sales and Services.
+Under this agreement, we shipped approximately 352 kt of beverage can sheet (including tolled metal) during fiscal 2009.
+These shipments were made to, and we received payment from, our direct customers, being the beverage can fabricators that sell beverage cans to the Coca-Cola associated bottlers.
+Under the agreement, bottlers in the Coca-Cola system may join this agreement by committing a specified percentage of the can sheet required by their can fabricators to us